Trimming Stability Selection increases variable selection robustness: Stability Selection and robustness

 We learned from the results in the previous subsections that Stability Selection does not suffer from the numerical instabilities (cf. \cite{salibian08} for this notion) of resampling that can lead to some resamples having a larger fraction of outlying instances/cells than the whole training data to that extent as standard bagged estimators do.
-We already recapitulated that a bagged estimator breaks down once one single resample is sufficiently contaminated while the number of contaminated resamples in the Stability Selection is usually much higher.

-We can extract one interesting recommendation for the Stability Selection variant.
+Apart from the simple observation that robustness is increased by Stability Selection, we can extract one interesting recommendation for the Stability Selection variant.
 For the threshold-based Stability Selection, the robustness depends on the difference of the aggregated selection frequency of the best relevant variable and the threshold.
 It is however not evident that there even exists such a variable.
-This problem has been studied in \cite{TWphd} for very noisy data.
+This problem has been studied for example in \cite{TW22} for noisy data.
 Due to the combination of a high noise level, a large number $p$ of candidate variables and a rather sparse true model, one often faces the situation that no variable (including non-relevant variables) can pass the threshold, leading to an empty model, i.e., an immediate breakdown.
-One can argue that one may just decrease the threshold, but this contradicts the suggestions in \cite{bu10} and \cite{hofner15} who recommend to use a threshold of at least 0.5 (which may not be realistic for noisy data).
-On the other hand, the rank-based Stability Selection is very unlikely to suffer from this phenomenon since, even on very noisy data, although the aggregated selection frequencies may be rather low, at least some relevant variables are usually ranked higher than the non-relevant variables according to these selection frequencies.
-More precisely, rank-based Stability Selection implicitly also defines a threshold, namely a value between the aggregated selection frequencies of the variable with the lowest selection frequency that enters the stable model and the variable with the highest selection frequency that does not enter the stable model (excluding this value).
+The rank-based variant circumvents this issue.
+Moreover, when considering contamination, achieving a breakdown does not only require to let the aggregated selection frequencies drop below the threshold, but their ranks have to drop below $q$ if the best $q$ variables enter the stable model, which is more difficult.
+Therefore, we recommend to prefer the rank-based Stability Selection over the threshold-based Stability Selection in regard of variable selection robustness.
+Note that this does not contradict \cite[Thm.
+1]{bu10} as the number $q$ can be fixed empirically so that an appropriate bound is achieved, where the aggregated selection probability of the $q$-th best variable replaces the universal threshold.